Engineering Science (Business) ,BS

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

-With more than 300 Global Education program opportunities available, engineering science students are able to tailor their experience to their unique interests and skill sets.
-Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.
+With more than 300 Global Education program opportunities available to them, engineering science students are able to tailor their experience to their interests and skill sets.
+Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships around the world, increasing their professional network.

-Graduates of a Bachelor of Science in engineering science are well-prepared for a diverse and rewarding career landscape in areas such as:
+Graduates are well-prepared for a diverse and rewarding career landscape in areas such as:

 - academia and education